q3769/conseq4j/README.md

 - The implementation relies on
   JDK's [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) to
   achieve sequential execution of related tasks.
 One single backing thread pool is used to facilitate the overall asynchronous execution.
-The concurrency to execute unrelated tasks is only limited by the backing thread pool size.
+The concurrency to execute unrelated tasks is only limited by the backing thread pool's capacity.
 - Instead of thread-affinity or bucket hashing, tasks are decoupled from their execution threads.
 All pooled threads are anonymous and interchangeable to execute any tasks.
 Even sequential tasks of the same sequence key can be executed by different threads, albeit in sequential order.
 A task awaiting execution must have been blocked only by its own